MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/y_axis_assembly.md

 Using your fingers, press each locking collar towards each other - driving them into the face of each bearing with moderate to high pressure.
 Tighten the operator side collar first before tightening the internal side collar.
 This will ensure that the screw remains in the same position during use.

 !!! note
-    Add some medium-strength thread-lock to the set-screw.
+    Add some medium-strength threadlock to the set-screw.

 ![](../img/y_axis_assembly/y_axis_step_23.png){: .shadow}